Grenfell Tower fire: United Kingdom

 On 22 June 2020, another London tower block, "Ferrier Point" in Canning Town, Newham was evacuated after a flat fire that occurred on the fourth floor of the tower at around 18:20.
-Around 60 firefighters attended to take down the fire, of which it was under control by 20:15.
-The tower block contained the exact same aluminium composite cladding as the one at Grenfell, which was removed just a year before the fire occurred.
+Around 60 firefighters attended to fight the fire which was under control by 20:15.
+The tower block had contained the exact same aluminium composite cladding as the one at Grenfell, but this was removed a year before the fire occurred.
 Residents were noted as saying that the just-in-time removal of the cladding prevented another tragedy on the scale of Grenfell.

 International

 In Australia, authorities decided to remove similar cladding from all its tower blocks.
 It was stated that every tower block built in Melbourne in the previous 20 years had the cladding.
 In Malta, the Chamber of Engineers and the Chamber of Architects urged the Maltese Government to update the building regulations with regards to fire safety.
 On 27 June 2017, an 11-storey tower block in Wuppertal, North Rhine-Westphalia, Germany was evacuated after it was found that the cladding was similar to that installed on Grenfell Tower.

 A month after the fire at Grenfell Tower the external cladding of the newly built 433-room Hilton Hotel at Schiphol airport in The Netherlands was partly removed, over concerns of fire safety.
 Allegedly due to financial problems at the supplier, the material used did not meet the approved standards.
 Additional to the replacement, an external video system was installed specifically to detect fires.

 Also a university building in Rotterdam was found to have the same cladding and was subsequently closed and refurbished.
 'Dozens' of other buildings in The Netherlands allegedly suffer the same defects.

 Days after the fire, the Gibraltar Government ordered a review of the cladding found in all the tower blocks in the British Territory.
 Fortunately, it was found that the cladding used was non-flammable and therefore not of the same type as at Grenfell.

 In response to Grenfell Tower and similar high-rise fires in the Middle East involving exterior cladding, the United Arab Emirates updated its Fire and Life Safety Code in 2018 to mandate the use of the NFPA 285 fire safety test.